hannesdelbeke/unreal-python-plugin-template/README.md

 # Installation

 ### Manual install
-1. save the plugin in your Unreal plugins folder, e.g. `MyProject/Plugins`
+1. Place the plugin in Unreal's `MyProject/Plugins` folder
-2. Enable the plugin in Unreal, and restart Unreal
+2. Enable the plugin in Unreal
+   1. open `Edit > Plugins`
+   2. search for `MyPlugin` (capital sensitive) and enable it
+3. Restart Unreal

 ### (OPTIONAL) Add Plugget install support
 To support 1-click install & automatically install all dependencies in the `requirements.txt` file, you can add [plugget](https://github.com/plugget/plugget) support.